ThatStella7922/battery-webhook/README.md

 Open in Xcode, change PROJECT_IDENTIFIER at the bottom of project build settings, set codesign identity, then build.

 Documentation is provided as DocC for most functions, or code comments

+## Credits
+### App Icon
+The app icon uses modified assets from [DazzleUi](https://dazzleui.gumroad.com/l/dazzleiconsfree?ref=svgrepo.com) under the CC Attribution License.\
+This does not imply endorsement or sponsorship of Battery Webhook by DazzleUi.